 Once that top layer of corrosion and debris is removed and the surface has cooled, it’s time to apply a THIN layer of cooking oil to the surface.
 Using your cleaning block, rub the oil and scrape your griddle surface.

-You’ll typically find the grill stones and the barbecue aisle of the store.
-But if you can’t find a grill stone, try using steel wool or a medium grit wet/dry sand paper.
 Don’t overthink this too much, it’s time to take an abrasive surface and scrape that surface CLEAN.
 Don’t freak out when you start to see the bare metal showing, thats a good thing!
 We want ALL that shiny steel back.

 Step 3: Wipe it Clean (5 Minutes)

 In this step, you will want to use a combo of oil and paper towels to ensure that all the rust and debris particles are wiped off the griddle surface. repeat this step as often as need to ensure the surface is clean and shiny!